 Flavorful country style pork ribs are a tasty and tender cut of meat that comes from the forward end of the loin area, just above the shoulder of the porker.

 I season these ribs with a dry rub, and then let them rest in the rub for at least two hours before they hit the smoker.
 Here's my recipe and method for whipping up a batch of these tender morsels.

 Mix all of the dry rub ingredients, and then evenly coat the mixture onto the ribs.
 Cover and refrigerate them for at least two hours...overnight if you can.
-Country style ribs are usually cut thick, so resting overnight is not too long.
+These ribs are usually cut thick, so resting overnight is not too long.

 Bring your smoker up to 225 degrees, and add your favorite smoking wood.
-Position the country style ribs so there's plenty of space between them for the smoke and heat to circulate.
+Position the ribs so there's plenty of space between them for the smoke and heat to circulate.

 It will take from three to six hours for them to get to the "falling apart" stage of doneness.
 Pork has to reach 145 degrees before it is considered done, but a higher internal temperature will make it much more tender.